 Probability Without Collapse

 Prepare an electron in a superposition weighted two to one and measure its spin.
-In Everettian quantum mechanics nothing collapses: the universal wavefunction branches, and both outcomes occur — one set of your future selves records spin-up, another records spin-down.
+In Everettian quantum mechanics nothing collapses: the universal wavefunction branches, and both outcomes — each carrying nonzero amplitude — occur: one set of your future selves records spin-up, another records spin-down.
 Now repeat the experiment a thousand times.
 The lab notebook in front of you — the one in this branch — shows spin-up on about two-thirds of the runs, exactly as the Born rule prescribes: frequencies track the squared amplitude, \(|\psi|^2\).
-But if every outcome occurs on every run, what is the “probability” of an outcome even supposed to mean?
+But if every nonzero outcome occurs on every run, what is the “probability” of an outcome even supposed to mean?
 Why should the number two-thirds show up in anyone’s notebook at all?

 Three Failed Escapes

 Declare amplitudes to be probabilities.
 Zurek’s envariance program tries to show that \(|\psi|^2\) is objectively the probability measure, built into the symmetries of Hilbert space itself.
-The construction is elegant, but it ends by conflating the geometry of the wavefunction with the uncertainty of an agent.
-No theorem about entanglement symmetries, however pretty, tells anyone what to expect — a measure defined on branches is not yet a degree of belief, and calling it one is the very step that needed justifying.
+The construction is elegant, but it does not by itself identify physical weight with an agent’s uncertainty.
+No theorem about entanglement symmetries, however pretty, tells anyone what to expect — a measure defined on event sectors is not yet a degree of belief, and calling it one is the step that needed justifying.

 Derive the Born rule from decision theory.
 Deutsch, Wallace, and Sebens & Carroll argue that a rational agent in an Everettian universe must act as if branch weights are probabilities.
 This is closer to the truth — close enough that the argument below is its debtor.
 But the critics’ accusation sticks: the derivations smuggle the Born rule in through rationality axioms that already presuppose it, constraints on preference whose innocence evaporates the moment you ask why a rational agent must obey them in a branching world.